Sandhausen: History

 The first recorded mention of Sandhausen (or "Santhusen") was in 1262.
 Sandhausen is named after the ice-age sand dunes that border the municipality.
 As early as Roman times, a settlement called "Lochheim" existed in the area.

 It was part of Bishopric of Speyer till 1262, when Otto von Bruchsal gave it to Ludwig II, Electoral Palatin.
 It was part of Oberamt Heidelberg in 1351.
-It was sacked by Baden and Württemberg troops at Mainz Diocesan Feud in 1462.
+It was sacked by Baden and Württemberg troops in the Mainz Diocesan Feud in 1462.

-It was again sacked by Spanish troops at Thirty Years' War in 1622 and by French troops at Nine Years' War in 1688.
-French ones remained in Sandhausen till 1697.
-After dying Bavarian branch of House of Wittelsbach with death of Maximilian III, Elector of Bavaria, Charles Theodore, County Palatine of Rhine inherited Bavaria in 1777 and territories of House of Wittelsbach were united under Palatinate branch of her.
+It was again sacked by Spanish troops during the Thirty Years' War in 1622 and by French troops during the Nine Years' War in 1688.
+French troops remained in Sandhausen until 1697.
+After the death of Maximilian III, Elector of Bavaria, head of the Bavarian branch of the House of Wittelsbach, Charles Theodore, County Palatine of Rhine, inherited Bavaria in 1777 and the territories of the House of Wittelsbach were united under its Palatinate branch.

 Thus, Sandhausen became part of Bavaria.
-It was occupied by French troops in 1795 and was awarded to Grand Duchy of Baden after German mediatization in 1803.
+It was occupied by French troops in 1795 and was awarded to the Grand Duchy of Baden after German mediatization in 1803.